pwlgrzs/Mikrotik-Blacklist/README.md

 and reformat it to allow automatic import to MT routers.
 This is automated process so if you see errors in the final list open an issue please.

+# READ THIS BEFORE GOING ANY FORWARD!

+As of April 2023 blocklist has almost 5MB, installing this on a device with low disk space, such as HeX PoE, may (and almost certainly will) cause issues such as inability to save other settings if disk is full.
+You have been warned.

 ## How to run this on MT
 Run following to your MT device with not less that 7d schedule (sources are not updated more frequently anyway):